Lucy’s Law: what it means for buying and selling puppies

 April 6, 2020

-Lucy’s Law makes it illegal for third party commercial traders to sell puppies and kittens in England.
+Lucy’s Law makes it illegal for third party commercial traders to sell puppies and kittens.
 Find out who Lucy was, why this law is needed, and what it means for buying and selling puppies.

 The trade in puppies has long been rife with problems.
 This includes illegal puppy farming in Wales and the smuggling of puppies from eastern European countries.
 These puppies entered the UK via a loophole in the PETS passport scheme, having been transported hundreds or thousands of miles across the continent.
 Sold to unsuspecting new owners via third party dealers, many puppies became seriously ill or died within days or weeks.